All You Need to Know About Closed Captioning Best Practices

 Readability is a key component to high quality captions.
 Several features can impact readability including accuracy, grammar and punctuation, caption frame rate, and characters per line.

-- Grammar and Punctuation: Using correct grammar and punctuation is not only crucial to accuracy, but also crucial to readability.
+• Grammar and Punctuationicon showing the letter a, and the word an: Using correct grammar and punctuation is not only crucial to accuracy, but also crucial to readability.
 In order to ensure consistent and correct grammar and punctuation, 3Play Media transcription editors utilize the Chicago Manual of Style.

 When customizing your configurations, 3Play also allows for two different speakers to appear in the same caption frame.
 Additionally, you can combine two sentences on one line to get to minimum frame duration.